WesleyAC/plotter-tools/README.md

 `typewriter` generates plotting instructions that render text on the page, for any arbitrary `ttf`-compatible font on your computer.
-Unfortunately, due to limitations in `rusttype`, it only supports LTR text for now.
+Unfortunately, due to limitations in `rusttype`, it only supports LTR text and `ttf` font files for now.
 The output assumes that the correct pen is already selected.
-To use `typewriter`:

 To use `typewriter`:

 * Install Rust from [rustup.rs](https://rustup.rs/)
 * `cd` into the `typewriter` directory
-* Run `cargo run ./target/debug/typewriter <x> <y> <font size> "your text here" /path/to/font/file.otf`
+* Run `cargo run ./target/debug/typewriter <x> <y> <font size> "your text here" /path/to/font/file.ttf > yourfile.hgpl`